Adam Strauss – The Mushroom Cure

 Sometimes, laughter is the best medicine, and sometimes, it’s psychedelic mushrooms.
 For Adam Strauss—comedian, storyteller, and OCD sufferer—it was the latter that piqued his interests.
 Inspired by a scientific study suggesting that hallucinogenic mushrooms can potentially treat the symptoms of his obsessive-compulsive disorder, he embarked on a self-described “program of vigilante psychopharmacology.”

-In this one-man show, Strauss engages audiences with his moving and comical true story involving clandestine chemists, a brilliant psychologist love interest, and even a geriatric pug.
+In this one-man show, written by Strauss and directed by Jonathan Libman, Adam engages audiences with his moving and comical true story involving clandestine chemists, a brilliant psychologist love interest, and even a geriatric pug.
 Adam’s relentless pursuit of his unorthodox cure is at once hilarious, harrowing, and heartrending.

 The Mushroom Cure shows what a person will do to try to heal themselves.